mcneel/rhino.inside/Autodesk/Revit/README.md

 1. Starting Rhino and Grasshopper as a Revit Addon.
 2. Call directly into the native Revit APIs from a Grasshopper or Rhino plugin.
-2. Grasshopper definitions can be opened and previewed in Rhino withing the Revit process.
+2. Grasshopper definitions can be opened and previewed in Rhino within the Revit process.
 3. Object can be natively created by Rhino or Grasshopper within Revit through the API.